Project-K-Official/project-k-official.github.io/README.md

 ---
 # Welcome to Kavach OS

-**[Kavach OS](https://kavach.org.in)** is an **Ezarch Linux** based free, safe, and open source operating system for kids that allows you to tuck your kids into the world of technology in the same way you tuck them into their beds to keep them warm and comfortable.
-In your absence, Kavach OS will operate as a guardian for your children, ensuring their safety, comfort, accessibility, and exploration opportunities.
+**[Kavach OS](https://kavach.org.in)** is an **Ezarch Linux** based free, safe, and open source operating system for your kids and yourself that allows you to stay safe in the world of technology without compromising on our daily requirements.
+In your absence, Kavach OS will operate to ensure your safety, comfort, accessibility, and exploration opportunities without exposing you to the threats of the digital world.

 ![](static/kavach-readme-laptops.png)